 Myth #6.
 Damper Settings: The More Adjustments the Better

 When setting up your car for any performance goal, there are few correct ways to make adjustments and there are many more ways to screw things up.
 There are plenty of coilovers on the shelf that offer one, two, three, or four elements of adjustment with a wide range of valve settings.
 But did you know that there are eight-way adjustable dampers in existence?
-Can you even name what each of those adjustments affect?
-Many of today’s one-way and two-way adjustable dampers are fine-tuned from the manufacturer, you’d be hard pressed to take the responsibility of tuning your car to even greater detail and find a positive result.
+Can you even name what each of those adjustments affects?
+Many of today’s one-way and two-way adjustable dampers are fine-tuned from the manufacturer, you’d be hard-pressed to take the responsibility of tuning your car to even greater detail and find a positive result.
 There are also dampers that offer 8 clicks of valve adjustment while others offer more than 30 valve settings.
 In this case, you might not even be able to tell the difference between 10 clicks and 15 clicks.
 When it comes to dampers, put trust in the manufacturer and only purchase the parts that you’re able to understand.
 If you attempt any setup changes that you really shouldn’t touch, you’re more likely to damage something than see any improvement.

 Myth #7.
 No Such Thing as Too Much Wing

 Time attack and autocross racing are notorious for setting awful downforce trends.
-Even worse is when someone finds inspiration from Formula One and Le Mans race cars, and convince themselves that their street car would benefit from the same level of aerodynamics.
-A wing produces more downforce at higher speeds, but in turn creates more drag.
+Even worse is when someone finds inspiration from Formula One and Le Mans race cars, and convince themselves that their streetcar would benefit from the same level of aerodynamics.
+A wing produces more downforce at higher speeds, but in turn, creates more drag.
 Don’t get caught up in the belief that giant canards and rear wings help your car go faster, because in terms of speed they actually do the opposite.
 A proper aero setup adds downforce only where needed, such as adding a front spoiler if the car is pushing or extra rear wing if the car tends to oversteer.
 You must weigh your options with wing sizes and angles, determining if you want higher top speeds or more confidence in corners, but you can’t have both.

 Myth #8.
 More Pistons, More Braking

 Giant brake calipers and rotors filling in the wheel may add to your car’s appearance, but jumping to the biggest and flashiest brake kit out there is rarely your best option in terms of performance.
 First, are your brakes capable of locking up tires or activating the ABS?
 If so, it’s your tires that are holding you back and not your brakes.
-After installing high temperature pads and fluid, do you experience brake fade when on track?
+After installing high-temperature pads and fluid, do you experience brake fade when on track?
 If not, then there’s a good chance that you don’t really need to upgrade anything else.
 Big brake kits typically offer larger calipers with 4, 6, or even 8 pistons, as well as upsized rotors, affecting rotating mass and unsprung weight.
 When you install larger caliper braking systems with more pistons, you also increase the piston area.
 If you go too far with the piston area, there’s a good chance that your factory master cylinder won’t be able to supply enough pressure through the lines and to the calipers.
-This means less stopping torque on the brake rotors and a longer-travelling, softer brake pedal.
+This means less stopping torque on the brake rotors and a longer-traveling, softer brake pedal.

 Myth #9.
 How Low Can You Go?

-Short-sighted tuners obsess over center of gravity.
+Short-sighted tuners obsess over the center of gravity.
 Their theory is that the lower you can drop a car, the better it will handle.
 This is true only when you ignore the car’s chassis and suspension configuration.
 There are many different types of suspension setups out there, from basic double wishbones to more complicated multi-link systems.
 Regardless of the layout, the links and control arms were designed to allow the wheels to change their alignment in different ways as they move up and down the range of the suspension.
 When a car gets slammed to the ground, the suspension geometries turn into a total mess, ruining the car’s handling performance and drivability.

 Myth #10.
 Stiffen Up for Better Handling